VictoriaMetrics/fastcache/README.md

 * Keys and values must be byte slices.
 Other types must be marshaled before storing them in the cache.
-* Summary size of a (key, value) entry cannot exceed 64KB.
-Bigger values must be split into smaller values before storing in the cache.
+* Big entries with sizes exceeding 64KB must be stored via [distinct API](http://godoc.org/github.com/VictoriaMetrics/fastcache#Cache.SetBig).
 * There is no cache expiration.
 Entries are evicted from the cache only on cache size overflow.
 Entry deadline may be stored inside the value in order to implement cache expiration.